Regulation and its review 2003-04

 - Media release

-An important element of the Australian Government's regulatory policy is the requirement to prepare Regulation Impact Statements (RISs) for proposed new and amended regulation which affects business.
+A key element of the Australian Government's objective to improve regulations is the requirement to prepare Regulation Impact Statements (RISs) for proposed new and amended regulation which affects business.

-Overall, the compliance of departments and agencies in 2002-03 with the RIS requirements at the decision-making stage of policy development was lower than the previous year:
+Overall, the compliance of departments and agencies in 2003 04 with the RIS requirements at the decision-making stage of regulatory policy development was higher than in previous years:

-- Compliance for regulatory proposals assessed as having a more significant impact on business and the community was noticeably lower at 46 per cent (compared to 70 per cent in 2001-02).
+- The compliance rate for the 18 regulatory proposals assessed as having a more significant impact on business and the community was significantly higher at 94 per cent (compared to 46 per cent in 2002 03 and 70 per cent in 2001 02).

-In 2002-03, compliance by Ministerial Councils and national standard-setting bodies with the Council of Australian Governments' RIS requirements was 89 per cent, down from 97 per cent in 2001-02.
+In 2003 04, compliance by Ministerial Councils and national standard-setting bodies with the Council of Australian Governments' RIS requirements at the decision making stage was 88 per cent, similar to that in 2002 03.

-Compliance with the Australian Government's regulatory best practice requirements was lower in the past year, according to a Productivity Commission report Regulation and its Review 2002-03.
+Regulators achieved their highest level of compliance with the Australian Government's best practice requirements since these became mandatory in 1997, according to a Productivity Commission report Regulation and its Review 2003-04.

 The report provides detailed compliance information for individual departments and agencies.
-Over 1800 regulations were introduced by the Australian Government in 2002-03, with 139 regulatory proposals requiring preparation of a Regulation Impact Statement.
-Adequate Regulation Impact Statements were prepared for decision makers for 81 per cent of these proposals (compared to 88 per cent in 2001-02).
-As in previous years, compliance with the Government's Regulation Impact Statement requirements varied considerably among regulators.
+About 1700 regulations were introduced by the Australian Government in 2003-04, of which 114 required a Regulation Impact Statement because of their impacts on business.
+Adequate Regulation Impact Statements were prepared for decision makers for 92 per cent of these proposals (compared to 81 per cent in 2002-03).
+This is higher than in all previous years.

 The report meets the Productivity Commission's obligation to report annually on compliance with the Australian Government's requirements for the review and reform of regulations.
 Regulation Impact Statements are intended to help inform decision makers about the consequences of proposed regulatory actions, so that resulting regulation can achieve intended goals without placing undue burdens on business and the community.